NetworkingApr 14, 2025· 6 min read· Updated Jul 7, 2026

 Why most referral requests get ignored

-A referral isn't a favor you're owed.
+Honestly, a referral isn't a favor you're owed.
 It's something someone does when they feel confident recommending you for a specific role.
-Make it easy for them to do that.
+Make it easy for them to do that, and most people will.

 The one thing that changes everything

 Point to a specific job.
 Not "I'm looking for marketing roles."
-Instead, "I saw that your company posted a Senior Content Strategist role last Tuesday."
-That one change transforms your message from a vague ask into something your contact can actually act on.
+Instead: "I saw that your company posted a Senior Content Strategist role last Tuesday."
+That single change transforms your message from a vague ask into something your contact can actually act on, and it takes you 30 seconds to find.

-When you link to the exact posting, your contact can look it up, decide if you'd be a fit, and then either refer you or tell you honestly why it's not the right match.
-Either way, you win.
+When you link to the exact posting, your contact can look it up, decide if you'd be a fit, and either refer you or tell you honestly why it's not the right match.
+Either outcome is useful.

 When to send it

 Send the referral request within the first three days of the job posting going live.
-Most companies fill pipelines fast, and referrals submitted early carry more weight.
-If the job's been up for two weeks, you're likely already behind.
+Most companies fill pipelines fast, referrals submitted early carry more weight.
+If the job's been up for two weeks, you're probably already behind.

-Don't wait until you've applied first.
+And don't wait until you've applied first.
 Referrals work better when your contact can submit you before you're in the ATS as an unknown.
-The referral pulls your application forward, not just flags it after the fact.
+The referral pulls your application forward.
+It doesn't just flag it after the fact.

 The email template that works

 Keep it short.
 Three paragraphs max.
-Here's the structure that gets results:
+Here's the structure:

 Subject: Quick question about [Company Name]